 We are particularly proud of the fact that our kitchen staff prepares most of the meals we serve.
 Only a minority of meals include processed foods that come ready-made, such as chicken patties.
 The Center Directors work with the kitchen staff to plan meals, and they ensure that processed foods are used minimally.
 All processed foods used at UTCDC include a children’s nutrition label so that we know exactly what goes into each meal and so that we provide adequate amounts of protein to children every day.

 We serve fruits and vegetables daily.
 We serve fresh fruit on a regular basis, and when canned fruit is served, we purchase the type that is packed in its natural juice with no sugar added.
-Vegetables are usually fresh or frozen.
+Vegetables are fresh or frozen.
 Whenever possible, the bread we serve is whole wheat.
 Milk is served with lunch each day.
 We only purchase hormone-free milk.

 Meeting Unique Needs

 Some children have food allergies or special dietary needs related to medical conditions.
 UTCDC will provide milk substitutes if medically needed.
 Other food substitutions needed for medical reasons must be made by parents.
+A doctors note staing the medical need must be provided.
 Additionally, we allow families who are vegetarian to bring a substitute protein item for meat dishes each day.
 The meal served on Wednesdays is always vegetarian so on that day it is not necessary to substitute.
 The kitchen staff and teachers work hard to ensure that each child receives the right food.
 We are sometimes asked if parents can substitute items that their children does not like to ensure they do not go hungry.
 We do not allow menu substitutions or supplements for picky eaters or parent preferences.
 Keeping up with items brought from home can be challenging to the staff, it can bring items to the classroom that are unsafe for other children, and explaining to some children who may want what another child has that they cannot have it can cause conflict.
 Children often eat better when they are being served the same lunch and snack.

 Eating in a Healthy Way